Questions for Self-Reflection on the Eve of a New Year

 Take advantage of this New Year’s Eve experience.
 Ask yourself some of these self-reflection questions.
 Take it a step further and write your reflections down.
 Then, you’ll have the added benefit of using those reflections as a time capsule for your future self.

-Jason Wilkinson is the owner of Wellspace Counseling, a mental health private practice serving Tualatin, Lake Oswego, and Portland Metro Area in Oregon.
+Jason Wilkinson is the owner of Wellspace Counseling, a mental health private practice serving Tigard, Tualatin, Lake Oswego, and Portland Metro Area in Oregon.
 Jason helps people experiencing anxiety to discover the strength and peace to pursue a life of emotional and mental wellness.